Charles Townshend (British Army officer): Setback at Ctesiphon

 As the Ottoman forces counter-attacked, Townshend was forced to pull back as his forces were outnumbered.
-He blamed his withdrawal on his Indian troops, whom he claimed had pulled back without permission and were too stupid to operate on their own and needed whites to tell them what to do, and asserted that too many British officers had been killed in the battle and so the Indians had retreated.
-After a hard day's fighting, he ordered what was left of his division to dig in while Nureddin Pasha ordered his men to pull back.
-The next day, Nureddin Pasha ordered a general attack with the aim of destroying the Anglo-Indian force.
+He claimed that the withdrawal was due to the Indian troops under his command pulling back without orders, something which Townshend ascribed to significant numbers of their British officers being killed or wounded.
+After a hard day's fighting, he ordered what was left of his division to dig in while Nureddin Pasha ordered his troops to pull back; Townshend quickly began reorganising his men to defend against another Ottoman attack.
+On the next day, Nureddin Pasha ordered a general attack with the aim of destroying Townshend's force.

-Amid the ruins of Ctesiphon, the Ottomans fought the British and Indian soldiers with the fiercest fighting occurring at the Water Redoubt where about 100 men of the 22nd Punjabi Regiment and about 300 Gurkhas stood their ground and beat off attacks by the 35th Ottoman Division.
-One of Nureddin Pasha's staff officers, Muhammad Amin later wrote that it was amazing that this "brave and determined little force" had stopped an entire Ottoman division and finally pushed them back to their second line of defence.
-Townshend, who usually blamed all of his problems on his Indian troops, made no mention in his post-war writings of the action at the Water Redoubt.
+Amid the ruins of Ctesiphon, Ottoman forces attacked the British and Indian defenders, with the fiercest fighting occurring at the Water Redoubt where about 100 men of the 22nd Punjabi Regiment and about 300 Gurkhas stood their ground and beat off successive attacks by the 35th Ottoman Division.
+One of Nureddin Pasha's staff officers, Muhammad Amin, later wrote that it was amazing that this "brave and determined little force" had stopped an entire Ottoman division and finally pushed them back to their second line of defence.
+Townshend, "quick enough to criticize the performance of his Indian troops", made no mention in his post-war writings of the action at the Water Redoubt.
 After the second day of fighting, Nureddin Pasha ordered his men to withdraw.
 The Ottomans had suffered more dead and wounded at Ctesiphon, but Nureddin's greater size of forces could sustain his losses, continue to fight while the smaller size of Townshend's division meant that his losses at Ctesiphon were proportionally more costly.